illia-danko/ttymux.nvim/README.md

 # Rationale

-There several plugin among the comunitty to address Tmux - Neovim navigation and binding issues.
+There several plugin among a community to address Tmux - Neovim navigation and binding issues.
 They do the job, however:

 - They rebind useful keymaps (such as Ctrl-K, which kills a line in tcsh like terminals);
 - They provides *not native* vim/neovim keymaps;
-- They are features limited.

-[tmuxnvim](https://github.com/elijahdanko/tmuxnvim) gives a native Tmux/Neovim workfolow with many implemented fatures.
+[tmuxnvim](https://github.com/elijahdanko/tmuxnvim) gives a native Tmux/Neovim workflow with core implemented features.

 # Limitations

-Neovim/vim has two equal methods of windows navigation: with a doubled Ctrl key and a single Ctrl key prefix, like `Ctrl-w Ctrl-w` and `Ctrl-w w` to go to the next window.
+Neovim/vim has two equal methods of windows navigation: with a doubled Ctrl key pressed and a single Ctrl prefix key, like `Ctrl-w Ctrl-w` and `Ctrl-w w`, both are used to go to the next window.

 The plugin supports only a single (prefix) Ctrl key method.